Infosys/Infosys-OpenJDK-Migrator/README.md

 1. Infosys JDK Migrator reduces the effort required to identify the breaking changes in the application by 50-60%.
 2. Solution also reduces the effort for issue resolution by providing appropriate suggestions for incompatible code.
 3. Detailed knowledge of application architecture is not a show stopper.

+Contribution Guidelines:
+In order to contribute towards the project as an individual, please sign the CLA document present in the repository and follow the process